MrChido/MSPA/README.md

-This is the app that the wife wants to track how she feels It is meant to record her fatigue, her pain as boolian A scale from 1-10 of her pain tolerance
+This is the app that my wife wants to use to track how she feels It is meant to record her fatigue, her pain,
+A scale from 1-10 of her pain threshold
 As well as documenting her sleeping hours, her blood readings, medications and meals that she is taking and what her activities are